noelsopenclaw/scv-demo-fish-tail-seafood-grill/README.md

 # Fish Tail Seafood Grill demo website

-- Business: Fish Tail Seafood Grill
-- Category: restaurant
-- Where: Santa Clarita
+A Santa Clarita restaurant serving local customers.
+The demo site explains services, location, trust signals, and a simple next step so searchers can call, visit, book, or request information.

-- Verification: No website/contact:website tag in OpenStreetMap for this Santa Clarita listing; known chains/franchises and public amenities were filtered out.
-External reason for lacking a site is unconfirmed until owner contact.
+Verification: No website/contact:website tag in the OpenStreetMap Santa Clarita listing; known chains/franchises/public amenities were filtered out.
+The exact reason for no site is unconfirmed until owner contact.
-- Possible domains: fishtailseafoodgrillscv.com, fishtailseafoodgrillsantaclarita.com